1wheel/roadtolarissa/source/_posts/2018-05-02-sell-strat.md

 Over the past 40 years, selling after the NASDAQ fell more than 8% in two weeks and buying after the NASDAQ climbed more than 8% in two weeks would have yielded better returns than staying continuously invested.

 Last month the NASDAQ dropped more than 8% in two weeks.
 Should you liquidate you stocks?
-Is this 8% in two weeks strategy cherry-picked?
+Is this 8% in two weeks strategy over-fit and cherry-picked?

 Mouse over the grid to explore buy and sell strategies with different thresholds.
 Not all of them are successful.